 After first making a debut as racing resumed after World War 2, it gained a one-off reprieve in 1988, before shooting to international fame under the spotlight of the A1 Grand Prix series in 2006 and 2007.

 This should perhaps have led to greater things, but sadly has proven to be the high point rather than the springboard to greater success.
 A recent revival as part of the Top Gear Festival appears to have been equally as short-lived.

-However, you need to wind the clock back considerably further to the 1930s to discover the true beginnings of the city's racing heritage.
-The Durban Motor Cycle Grand Prix was a popular annual event that was organized by the Parkhill Motor Cycle and Light Car Club throughout the decade but for the meeting on 1 August 1938 the organizers decided to include a motor car race on the programme.
+You need to wind the clock back to the 1930s to discover the true beginnings of the city's racing heritage.
+The Durban Motor Cycle Grand Prix was a popular annual event that was organised by the Parkhill Motor Cycle and Light Car Club throughout the decade but for the meeting on 1 August 1938 the organisers decided to include a motor car race on the programme.
 The event, called the Parkhill 75, was held on the on the Bluff Marine Drive circuit (the layout of which we have been unable to trace).
 This might have heralded further combined competitions but the outbreak of war soon put paid to any such notions.

 The enthusiasm for circuit racing had never dimmed, however, and it was the Natal Motorcycle and Car Club (NMCC) that eventually took the initiative to persuade the authorities to allow them to hold a proper race on Durban's beachfront.
 An L-shaped track was formed, with barriers erected to close off the Snell Parade at the Cumberland Hotel and Country Club ends.